Brexit: Trade Marks Dos and Don'ts

 Where an EUTM or RCD has expired in the 6 months prior to exit day and is still within the 6 month grace period during which late renewal is possible, a comparable UK right will be created.
 The comparable UK right will hold an ‘expired’ status, and its continued effect in the UK will be dependent on the late renewal of the corresponding EUTM/RCD.
 Where the EUTM/RCD is late-renewed during the 6 month grace period, the comparable UK right will be automatically renewed.
 No separate UK renewal fees will be payable.

 Where an EUTM or RCD falls due for renewal after exit day, the EUTM/RCD and the comparable UK right which will have been created automatically on exit day, will have to be renewed separately, assuming both are to be maintained.

-- DON’T worry about losing any Unregistered Community Design rights following Brexit!
+- DON’T worry about losing any Unregistered EU Design rights following Brexit!

-All unregistered Community Design rights existing on exit day will automatically continue to be protected and enforceable in the UK for the remainder of the duration of the right.
+All unregistered EU Design rights existing on exit day will automatically continue to be protected and enforceable in the UK for the remainder of the duration of the right.